 While choosing a hosting option for your project, it’s important to pick the right one.
-Today, hosting involves several options – Shared, Reseller, VPS, Dedicated, Cloud, Hybrid, Cloud VPS, WordPress and so on.
+Today, hosting involves several options – Shared hosting, Reseller hosting, VPS hosting, Dedicated, Cloud, Hybrid, Cloud VPS, WordPress and so on.
 You might be aware of all these hosting servers, except hybrid server.
 There’s a big confusion when talking about a hybrid server and yes one actually jumbles it with a dedicated the server.

 Let’s clear the confusion –